Laura6826/computer_infrastructure_assignments/README.md

 ### **Assignment Instructions: 03**

-Run the date command again, but this time format the output using YYYYmmdd_HHMMSS (e.g., 20261114_130003 for 1:00:03 PM on November 14, 2026).
-Refer to the date man page (using man date) for more formatting options.
+- Run the date command again, but this time format the output using `YYYYmmdd_HHMMSS` (e.g., 20261114_130003 for 1:00:03 PM on November 14, 2026).
+- Refer to the date man page (using `man date`) for more formatting options.
 (Press q to exit the man page).
-Append the formatted output to a file named formatted.txt.
+- Append the formatted output to a file named `formatted.txt`.

 *[Task 08](weather.ipynb) contains a brief report explaining how you completed Tasks 1 to 7.*